 About a month later, I was asked to contribute a chapter in a report seeking financial support from the Commonwealth Government for correcting river salinity along the River Murray.
+South Australia was at the tail end of the river and so was most affected.

-The other chapters were to be written by engineers, and I didn't want so important a report to look as if it were a patched up job, which it would if I wrote using economic terminology.
-So to ensure that my language matched theirs, I talked to each of the intending authors, whom by now I knew well, about what I wanted to say.
-I would note what terms they used in response and use those terms in my chapter.
+The other chapters were to be written by engineers, and I didn't want a report so important to the State to look as if it were a patched up job, which it would if I wrote using economic terminology.
+So to ensure that my language matched theirs, I talked to each of the intending authors, whom by now I knew, about what I wanted to say.
+I noted what terms they used in response and used those terms in my chapter.
 This gained me the reputation of being 'the only economist who can write so that engineers can understand'!